 promote respect for the diversity of values, beliefs, traditions, languages and ways of life in society.

-The school aims to achieve these goals while respecting the privacy and data protection rights of students, staff, parents/guardians and others who interact with the school.
+The school aims to achieve these goals while respecting the privacy and Principal rights of students, staff, parents/guardians and others who interact with the school.
 The school wishes to achieve these aims/missions while fully respecting individuals’ rights to privacy and rights under the Data Protection Acts.

 Personal Data - collection, processing, storage and destruction.